njoyard/ist/README.markdown

 ### Text nodes

-Text nodes are specified with double quotes:
+Text nodes are specified with double or simple quotes:

-	"top-level text node"
+	"top-level 'text node'"
 	div.text
 		"child text node"
-		"any character is valid here including "double quotes"" "the final double quote is optional
+		"you can include \"escaped\" ch\x41ra\u0043ters"
+		'including\nnewlines'

 Of course text nodes cannot have any child nodes.